Nautilus

 A nautilus (from Latin nautilus 'sails like a vessel'; from Ancient Greek ναυτίλος 'seaman, sailor') (Note: The word originally referred to a type of Mediterranean cephalopod mollusc Argonauta argo, also known as 'paper nautilus', which were thought to use their membrane arms as sails.
 Ancient Greek usage: Aristotle.
 Callimachus - Epigram V.) is any of the various species within the cephalopod family Nautilidae.
-This is the sole extant family of the infraorder Nautilaceae and the suborder Nautilina.
+This is the sole extant family of the superfamily Nautilaceae, suborder Nautilina, order Nautilida, and subclass Nautiloidea.

 It comprises nine living species in two genera, the type of which is the genus Nautilus.
 Though it more specifically refers to the species Nautilus pompilius, the name chambered nautilus is also used for any of the Nautilidae.
 All are protected under CITES Appendix II.
 Depending on species, adult shell diameter is between 4 and 10 in.

 The Nautilidae, both extant and extinct, are characterized by involute or more or less convoluted shells that are generally smooth, with compressed or depressed whorl sections, straight to sinuous sutures, and a tubular, generally central siphuncle.
 Having survived relatively unchanged for hundreds of millions of years, nautiluses represent the only living members of the subclass Nautiloidea, and are often considered "living fossils".

 The first and oldest fossil of chambered nautilus displayed at Philippine National Museum.